News & Media

 Image courtesy SSCI

-07 February, 2024 Autonomous software demo for U.S. Army linked satellites, UAS, says Scientific Systems
+Wednesday, February 07, 2024 Autonomous software demo for U.S. Army linked satellites, UAS, says Scientific Systems

 WOBURN, Mass.
 Autonomous-system company Scientific Systems reports a successful demonstration for the U.S. Army of an autonomous, peer-to-peer collaboration and orchestration of commercial satellites and uncrewed aerial systems (UASs) that included closed-loop control of all associated multidomain sensors and exploitation services.